 The Fund may invest in fixed-income securities.
 Fixed-income securities pay fixed, floating or variable rates of interest.
 The value of fixed-income securities in which the Fund invests will change in response to fluctuations in interest rates.
 In addition, the value of certain fixed income securities may fluctuate in response to perceptions of creditworthiness, political stability or soundness of economic policies.
 Fixed-income securities are subject to the risk of the issuer's inability to meet principal and interest payments on its obligations (i.e., credit risk) and are subject to price volatility due to such factors as interest rate sensitivity, market perception of the creditworthiness of the issuer and general market liquidity (i.e., market risk).
 The issuers of such securities (including sovereign issuers) may face significant uncertainties and exposure to economic downturns and other adverse conditions that may undermine the issuer's ability to make timely payment of interest and principal thereon and increase the incidence of default for such securities.
 In addition, an economic recession could severely disrupt the market for certain of these securities and may have an adverse impact on the value of such securities.
 At times, certain sectors of the fixed-income markets have in the past experienced significant declines in liquidity.
 While such events may sometimes be attributable to changes in interest rates or other factors, the cause is not always apparent.
-During such periods of market illiquidity risk" could adversely impact the value of the Fund's portfolio and may be difficult or impossible to hedge against.
+During such periods of market illiquidity, the Fund may not be able to sell assets in its portfolio or may only be able to do so at unfavorable prices.
+Such "liquidity risk" could adversely impact the value of the Fund's portfolio and may be difficult or impossible to hedge against.